treesule/Threat-Hunting-using-Powershell-Logs/README.md

 PowerShell events are written to the PowerShell operational log Microsoft-Windows-PowerShell%4Operational.evtx.

+To enable powershell logging

+* Click on start button, search for edit group policy and click on edit group policy.
+* Local Group Policy Editor window opens.
+* Administrative Templates -> Windows Components -> Windows PowerShell
+or by using SCCM/AD we can push the changes to entire organization.

 Script block logging : logs the complete script that is executed.
 Gets logged into PowerShell operational logs with Event ID 4104

 Module logging : Module logging records pipeline execution details as PowerShell executes, including variable initialization and command invocations.
 Module logging will record portions of scripts, some de-obfuscated code, and some data formatted for output.
 Module logging events are written to Event ID (EID) 4103.